G-Core/product-documentation/documentation/edge-ai/ai-infrastructure/create-an-ai-cluster.md

 pageTitle: Create an AI Cluster | Gcore
 pageDescription: Learn how to create an AI cluster using Gcore's Cloud GPU infrastructure.
 Follow the step-by-step guide to set up your cluster and start using it.
 ---
-# Create an AI Cluster
+# Create an AI cluster

 1\.
 In the <a href="https://accounts.gcore.com/reports/dashboard" target="_blank">Gcore Customer Portal</a>, open the **GPU cloud** page.
 You'll be taken to the page for AI cluster creation.